microsoft/pai/pai-management/doc/pai-build.md

 #    dst: src/xxxxxx/copied_file
 ```

-TAccording to current design, the file only consists of ```copy-list``` field.
+According to current design, the file only consists of ```copy-list``` field.
 If this module does not need to copy anything from other places, you can just ignore this field then provide an empty image.yaml .

 - ```copy-list``` part:
     - This field tells paictl the path to copy files.